steelydylan/atomic-lab/README.md

 ## Features

-- You can use template engines like haml, ejs and jade.
+- it supports haml, ejs and jade.
-- You can use css preprocessors like scss, less and stylus
+- it supports scss, less and stylus
-- You can share components you have created with others by sharing shortened URL
+- define custom-element by enclosing with template tags

 ## Installation